Ensure a Good Nights Rest (How to sleep better, faster, stronger!)

 Create a consistent sleeping pattern and get your beauty sleep.
 Try to sleep and wake up at the same time every night and have that schedule consist of a full 8 hours of sleep.
 Several people (including myself at one point) like to boast that they function fine on 6 hours of sleep, but the reality is that even though we operate OK on 6 hours of sleep, we are not operating to the best of our ability.
 The gene that allows you to truly function perfectly with only 6 hours of sleep or less is found in less than 3% of the population.
 So getting your “beauty sleep” is very important for 97% of the population.

 Take a warm shower before going to bed.
-Have the hot water running against your back to loosen your back muscles.
-The increase in body temperature then subsequent drop promotes drowsiness and helps me fall asleep and wake up feeling like I got a higher quality sleep.
+Having some hot water running against your back to loosen your back muscles feels amazing.
+Then, after the shower when my body cools back down and I get ready to get into bed, I feel like it helps me fall asleep and I wake up feeling like I got a higher quality sleep.